 Pumped storage power plant

-Vorarlberger Illwerke, Austria’s state-owned energy supplier, is developing the 360MW Obervermuntwerk II pumped storage power plant in Vorarlberg.
-Illwerke in partnership with EnBW is developing the project, which will be its second biggest pumped storage power station upon completion.
+Vorarlberger Illwerke, Austria’s state-owned energy supplier, is developing the 360MW Obervermuntwerk II pumped storage power plant in Vorarlberg, Austria.
+Illwerke has formed a partnership with EnBW to develop the project, which will be its second biggest pumped storage power station upon completion.

-Construction of the €500m (approximately $553m) pumped-storage power station began in May 2014 and is expected to start operations in 2018.
+Construction of the €500m (approximately $553m) pumped storage power station began in May 2014, and it is expected to start operations in 2018.

 The 430MW hydroelectric power project is under construction in the Mühldorfer Graben region of Carinthia, Austria.